Jean-Jacques Annaud

-Jean-Jacques Annaud ([ʒɑ̃ ʒak ano]; born 1 October 1943) is a French film director, screenwriter and producer, best known for directing Quest for Fire (1981), The Name of the Rose (1986), The Bear (1988), The Lover (1992), Seven Years in Tibet (1997), Enemy at the Gates (2001), Black Gold (2011), and Wolf Totem (2015).
+Jean-Jacques Annaud ([ʒɑ̃ ʒak ano]; born 1 October 1943) is a French film director, screenwriter and producer.
+He directed Quest for Fire (1981), The Name of the Rose (1986), The Bear (1988), The Lover (1992), Seven Years in Tibet (1997), Enemy at the Gates (2001), Black Gold (2011), and Wolf Totem (2015).

 Annaud has received numerous awards for his work, including five César Awards, one David di Donatello Award, and one National Academy of Cinema Award.
 Annaud's first film, Black and White in Color (1976), received an Academy Award for Best Foreign Language Film.

+His most recent film is Notre-Dame on Fire, released in 2022.

 Early life

 Jean-Jacques Annaud was born on 1 October 1943 in Draveil, Juvisy-sur-Orge, Essonne, in France.
 He was educated at the technical school in Vaugirard, and in 1964 graduated from the prestigious film school Institut des Hautes Études Cinématographiques (IDHEC) in Paris.

 Career

 Annaud began his career by directing television advertisements in the late 1960s to early 1970s.
 In his first feature film, Black and White in Color (1976), he drew on his personal experience of military service in Cameroon.
 The film won the Academy Award for Best Foreign Language Film.
 His third film, 1981's Quest for Fire (La Guerre du feu), received two Césars for best film and best director.

 After Hothead (1979), a French-language film that became a cult classic in his homeland, he moved to Kenya, Scotland and Canada to shoot Quest for Fire, which brought him international recognition.
-He subsequently won a César - French National Award - for Best Film & for Best Director.
+He subsequently won a César – French National Award – for Best Film & for Best Director.
 He then directed Sean Connery in The Name of the Rose (1986), which was shot in Italian and German monasteries (César for Best Foreign Film and David Di Donatello for Best Director), and is based on Umberto Eco's popular novel of the same name.
 The film version, with a screenplay by Andrew Birkin, won two BAFTA Film Awards and was the subject of another 14 wins and two nominations.
 Annaud spent four years preparing for the film, traveling throughout the United States and Europe, searching for the cast and film set locations.
 He supposedly felt personally intrigued by the project, among other things because of a lifelong fascination with medieval churches and familiarity with Latin and Greek.